A visit to Australia is a must-do for everyone who’s looking for adventure or even just looking to work on their tan.

 If you’re backpacking east coast of Australia, you’re sure to find many fellow backpackers here!

-The Gold Coast region is just a quick 80 kilometers from Brisbane.
+The Gold Coast region is just a quick 80 kilometers (50 miles) from Brisbane.

 Go Trendy in Byron Bay, New South Wales

-Oh Byron Bay!
-With its cute cafès and adorable bed and breakfasts, Byron Bay is Instagrammer’s paradise – it reminds me of Tulum, Mexico, another super instagrammable destination which shares its boho-chic vibe with all those hipster cafès and design beach clubs.
+Oh, Byron Bay!
+With its cute cafés and adorable bed and breakfasts, Byron Bay is an Instagrammer’s paradise – it reminds me of Tulum, Mexico, another super Instagrammable destination that shares its boho-chic vibe with all those hipster eateries and design beach clubs.

 The town itself is a great spot to organize scuba adventures under the sea, take a walk to the lighthouse, or enjoy some of the rowdy nightlife.

-A stopover at Byron Bay is a short 100 kilometer drive down from the Gold Coast region.
+A stopover at Byron Bay is a short 100-kilometer (62-mile) drive down from the Gold Coast region.

 Sip Wine in the Hunter Valley, New South Wales

-The Hunter Valley region rests a bit closer to Sydney, about 600 kms from Byron Bay.
-You can split the journey at Port Stephens, known as the dolphins capital of Australia, or Port Macquarie, some other places to visit on the East coast.
+The Hunter Valley region rests a bit closer to Sydney, about 600 km (373 miles) from Byron Bay.
+You can split the journey at Port Stephens, known as the dolphin capital of Australia, or Port Macquarie, some other places to visit on the East Coast.

 End the Road Trip in Gorgeous Sydney, New South Wales